un-ts/changesets-gitlab/.changeset/eleven-kids-happen.md

 ---
-'changesets-gitlab': patch
+'changesets-gitlab': minor
 ---

-Fix deprecation warning of @gitbeaker/node
+Fix deprecation warning of using @gitbeaker/node package